 As getting a good night's sleep after a challenging day on the bike is essential if you want to feel good the next day, I've put together these tips on how to stay cool when camping out in extreme heat.

-Whether you're wild camping or staying on an organized campsite in your tent, I hope you find them useful!
+Whether you're wild camping or staying on an organized campsite in your tent, I hope you find these these hot weather camping hacks on how to keep a tent cool useful!

 Pitch your tent in the shade